mablab/sftrack/README.md

 - coordinates of the locations in at least the `x` and `y` axes (can be UTM, lat/long, etc., as provided in `crs`);
 - timestamps of the locations as `POSIXct` (*or* as `integer`);
-- grouping information (referred to as a "burst"), providing at least the identity of each individual.
+- grouping information (referred to as a "groups"), providing at least the identity of each individual.

 ```r